Jun. 24, 2022 / Updated by Bessie Shaw to Windows 10

 Reboot your computer to allow the driver updates to take effect after the installation process is complete.

-Apart from being a dedicated driver download and update software application, Drive Talent comes packed with far more advanced features, such as drivers restore, drivers uninstall, system restore, drivers pre-download for another PC, PC Repair (common computer issues like no sound, no Wi-Fi etc), hardware detection, VR support check and PC speed up, etc.
+Apart from being a dedicated driver download and update software application, Drive Talent comes packed with far more advanced features, such as drivers restore, drivers uninstall, drivers pre-download for another PC, PC Repair Tool(Audio Repair, Game Repair, etc.), hardware detection, etc..

 The memory management error could also be related to viruses and malicious programs.
 If your computer is infected by viruses or malware, your computer will freeze randomly or suffer a reboot loop.
 Therefore, you could use your anti-virus application to run a full malware scan and delete the detected viruses or malware.